-The Bowery, Little Italy, and Soho Professional Review and Guide
+The Bowery, Little Italy, and Soho Professional Guide

 "The Bowery has had quite the history, being the oldest Manhattan thoroughfare (it began life as a Native American footpath that was much lengthier).
 Dutch colonists dubbed it the “bouwerij [farm] road,” and even into the 1860s it rivaled Broadway in importance.
 For many years it was an elegant address, but by the late 1800s it was riddled with honky-tonk entertainments and notorious flophouses.